-Any student that started the program summer 2015 must complete 10 field hours for this course.
+Any student that started the program summer 2015 or later must complete 10 field hours for this course.
 Essentially everyone will need to complete a minimum of 10 field hours for this course.
 The field experience must be approved by the instructor for the course.
-You must provide an overview of what you will do to complete your field hours no later than June 2.
+You must provide an overview of what you will do to complete your field hours Please note that this syllabus is subject to amendments and modifications at the discretion of the instructor for the course.

+no later than July 21.
 See advisor for details